-\shortsection{Medical Application} Below, we detail the setup employed for our experiments on the medical datasets outlined in Section \ref{app:medical}.
-For this experiment, we trained models using a ResNet-18 \cite{he2016deep} architecture We consider $\ell_\infty$ perturbations with $\epsilon = 0.1$.
+\shortsection{Medical Application} For experiments on the medical dataset outlined in Section \ref{app:medical}, we train models using a ResNet-18 architecture \cite{he2016deep}, and consider $\ell_\infty$ perturbations with $\epsilon = 0.1$.
 We set the attack step size to $0.02$, and the number of PGD steps to $10$.
-The final model is trained with SSAT using the Adam optimizer \cite{kingma2014adam} with a learning rate of $0.001$.
+The final model is trained using SSAT with the Adam optimizer \cite{kingma2014adam} and a learning rate of $0.001$.
 We evaluate model robustness with PGD attacks with a step size of $0.02$ and $20$ attack steps.